PitPik/circularjs/ARCHITECTURE.md

 # Architecture Overview

-Circular is a framework for building client applications in HTML and JavaScript.
+**CircularJS** is a framework for building client applications in HTML and JavaScript.

-CircularJS is at this time the smallest and probably fastest MVC framework for SPAs there is although there is no rendering optimization implemented yet.
+**CircularJS** is at this time the smallest and very performant MVC framework for SPAs there is although there is no rendering optimization implemented yet.
 The framework consists of several libraries, all combined to a single minified file.

-You write Circular applications by composing HTML Modules with Circularized templates, writing components to manage those templates, adding application logic in services, and boxing components and services in modules.
+You write Circular applications by composing HTML **Modules** or **Components** with **Circularized** templates, adding application logic in services, and boxing components and services in modules.

 Circular presents your application content in a browser and responds to user interactions according to the instructions you've provided.